garden-io/garden/docs/k8s-plugins/remote-k8s/ingress-and-dns.md

 By using a combination of `container` and `helm` modules supported by Garden and with minimal manual intervention, we are able to rapidly deploy and provision our cluster with everything it needs for automatic TLS and DNS.

-This project was developed and battle tested using `Garden v0.12.52`.
+This project was developed and battle-tested using `Garden v0.12.52`.

 ## Prerequisites